 Students who are non-native English speakers will be assessed to determine their English proficiency.
-Prospective students (grades 1-12) will be screened using a standardized test that assesses the academic language of students in listening, speaking, reading, and writing.
-After reviewing the assessment criteria, SIS may also request an interview with the prospective EAL student and family.
+Prospective students (grades 1-12 and mid-year kindergarten applicants) will be screened using a standardized test that assesses the academic language of students in English.
+After reviewing the assessment criteria, SIS will also request an interview with the prospective EAL student and family.

 If a student is denied admission due to their English language proficiency level, he/she may retake the assessment test.
 Test results will determine the next testing period and will be formally communicated to parents.
 This appointment can be arranged by contacting the school admissions office.

 Native French speakers are eligible to apply for the French International program.
 Acceptance will be based upon seat availability and an assessment test may be required.
 To be considered, applicants must submit the documents listed in the How To Apply section.
 Documents should be submitted in French.
 Students may apply for the program from PreK-1 (PS) through grade 9 (3ème).
 Please note that transfers between the French and the international program must be approved by SIS administration and grade placement may be affected.
 While grade placement in the French program is based on the year of birth, the international program utilizes an October 31st cutoff date.